 I’ll always have a soft spot for our office’s cozy local, The Cross Keys, but there are several pubs on every block in this area (and, let’s be honest, most of London), so you’re spoiled for choice depending on need and preference.
 I have three special-treat places to recommend, though, all of which are great for meeting a friend or a date: 10 Cases, a delicious, reasonably-priced and atmospheric little (like, really little) wine bar; Milroy’s of Soho, with its friendly whisky bar and shop serving drams and hosting regular public tastings (book ahead) on the ground floor and its incense-filled cocktail bar, The Vault, behind a bookshelf and down the stairs; and Lowlander, a “grand cafe” with a veritable tome of strong Belgian beers.

-There may not be a literal Covent Garden anymore, but there’s no shortage of reasons to visit this part of London.
+There may not be a literal Covent Garden anymore, but there’s no shortage of reasons to visit this part of London to eat, drink, and watch.